natalyineu/saas/docs/project-audit.md

    - CSS variables for theming
    - Utility classes preferred over custom CSS

-## Performance Considerations
+## Recent Improvements

-1. **Image Optimization**: Always use Next.js Image component

-2. **Dynamic Imports**: Use for larger components that aren't needed on initial load

-3. **Selective Hydration**: Minimize 'use client' directives
+1. **Consolidated Utilities**: All utility functions, hooks, and shared types are now in `/src/lib`
+   - Eliminated duplicate utility files that were in both `src/app/lib` and `src/lib`
+   - All imports now use the `@/lib` path consistently

+2. **Standardized Imports**: Updated all imports to use absolute paths with the `@/` prefix

 ## Next Steps

-1. Implement the recommendations above, starting with import path standardization.
+1. Continue refactoring duplicated components between `src/app/components` and `src/components`
+2. Break down large components into smaller, more manageable pieces
-2. Create a component library with documented usage patterns.
+3. Create a component library with documented usage patterns
-3. Establish a consistent file/folder naming convention across the project.
-4. Add comprehensive testing for components and pages.
+4. Add comprehensive testing for components and pages